ImperialCollegeLondon/paricia/docs/validation.md

 ## Selecting the data to validate

 The process starts by selecting the data to be validated in the validation page. **Only registered users with change permissions for a particular station can validate data for that station**.
-Once the station is selected, the variables available for that station are displayed, as well as other filters based on their values, data range or status.
+Once the station is selected, the variables available for that station are displayed, as well as other filters based on their values, date range or status.
 By default, all non-validated data for the selected variable and station is displayed once the `Submit` button is clicked.

 ![Selection of the data to validate](images/validation_selector.png)